dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.6.0 - 15/11/23 =
+* New             - Customers now have the ability to add new cards for tokenization directly from their account page, which is particularly valuable for managing subscriptions and token payments.
+* New             - The redirection to ePDQ during the order placement process has been optimized, eliminating the need for an extra page to appear when the "Place Order" button is clicked.

+= v.4.5.14 - 09/11/23 =
+* Fix             - Fix a support for orders have prefix.
+* Fix             - Fix with Webhook URL in plugin settings, URL was missing information.
+* Update          - Support HPOS for Status Check.
+* Change          - Bump tested WooCommerce (8.2).

+= v.4.5.13 - 14/09/23 =
+* Dev             - Function renaming to help with conflicts with other AG plugins.

+= v.4.5.12 - 08/09/23 =
+* Fix              - Fixed issue when ePDQ is activated with another AG plugin (issue with Status Check, MOTO & Capture calls).
+* Change           - Bump tested WooCommerce (8.0).
+* Update           - Freemius SDK updated.

 = v.4.5.11 - 08/08/23 =
 * New              - New helper function for merchants who use ePDQ_custom_order_id filter to process Status Checks.